Thought Leadership

 Chime is a quickly growing, mobile-only bank in the US.
 The application allows users to manage their spending without hidden transaction fees and offers automatic saving options.

-NuBank is a Brazil-based fintech app and one of the fastest-growing financial services on the market.
+NuBank is a Brazil-based fintech application and one of the fastest-growing financial services on the market.
 The application is allowing users to track their spending, get real-time information about their cards, and even use Nubank rewards and points.

 Revolut started as a London-based startup that offered prepaid debit cards, but today it offers a cryptocurrency exchange, the possibility to send money in 29 currencies directly from a mobile account, and P2P payments.
 In just four years Revolut managed to gather over six million users and that number keeps growing.